 The Slack Notifications app sends team members personalized schedule updates and reminders directly to a Slack channel whenever activity occurs in Float.

 You can connect to Slack from the Notifications tab within Float or the Slack App Directory.
-You must appear on the Timeline to connect to Slack.
+You must appear on the Schedule to connect to Slack.

 Authenticate your credentials and authorize the connection and you're all set.

 The Home tab shows you a live view of your schedule for the day.
 Whenever a change is made in Float, it's instantly reflected here.

 The Messages tab is where all of your schedule changes and notifications live.
 See a history of who changed what and receive alerts whenever a new task is added to your Schedule or an existing task is updated.